MoustafaAhmed01/CUERT_D/README.md

 - Display time in HH:MM:SS AM/PM format, starting from 00:00:00 AM.

 This project showcases your coding skills in embedded C, emphasizing efficiency, cleanliness, and robustness.
 You'll demonstrate integration capabilities by harmonizing multiple system components into a cohesive design.

-*[Add Your Own Progress Updates, Technical Details, and Achievements Here]*

-Feel free to use this summary as a starting point for your GitHub repository's README file, providing an organized overview of your project's goals, tasks, and objectives.